SDR Setup Guide

 If you're still having issues:

-1. Check logs: sudo docker compose logs app
+1. Check logs: sudo systemd logs app

 2. Run diagnostics: Web UI or python scripts/sdr_diagnostics.py